 Really, when you think about it, this was how we all learned language as children.
 We heard sounds, and learned to put them to letters when we started reading.
-And we could pat a dog’s fur while learning the word soft, or feel stubble on a man’s chin while learning the word rough.
-Learning about roots, language patterns, and etymology was far beyond our capabilities at that time.
+Many times, we could relate sensory experiences to the words and sounds we were trying to learn.
+For example, we could pat a dog’s fur while learning the word soft, or feel stubble on a man’s chin while learning the word rough.
+But learning about roots, language patterns, and etymology was far beyond our capabilities.
 So we had to just memorize, using the simple tools we had at the time.

 It’s certainly possible – and incredibly helpful – to use different devices to help with spelling.
 Two mnemonics immediately come to mind.
 You can make an acronym out of “a rat in the house may eat the ice cream” to spell arithmetic.
 You can also remember that the word accommodate must be large enough to accommodate both two c’s and two m’s.
 Learning roots obviously comes in handy for more advanced words.
 Knowing that the Greek root cephal meaning “head,” and the Greek suffix -algia meaning “pain,” certainly helps in deciphering how to spell cephalalgia.
 (And unsurprisingly, the word is just a highfalutin way to say “headache.”)
 But sometimes words just don’t have much to hang mnemonics on.
 In this case, rote memorization is important.